jvanheld/IBIS_2024/HOWTO.md

 make -f makefiles/02_peak-motifs.mk BOARD=${BOARD} EXPERIMENT=CHS rand_fragments_all_datasets

-## Get random genome fragments for all the datasets of a given experiment
+## Get random genome fragments for all the datasets of all experiments
 make -f makefiles/02_peak-motifs.mk BOARD=${BOARD} rand_fragments_all_experiments

 ```